Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Matrix-infinite-product-form solutions for block-Hessenberg Markov chains

-Based on the above results, Phung-Duc et al.~\cite{Phun10-QTNA} proposed a simple algorithm for LD-QBDs (a similar algorithm is discussed in \cite{Baum10}).
+Based on the above results, Phung-Duc et al.~\cite{Phun10-QTNA} propose a simple algorithm for LD-QBDs (a similar algorithm is discussed in \cite{Baum12-Procedia}).
 According to the algorithm, we first choose a sufficiently large $N \in \bbN$ such that $\sum_{k=N+1}^{\infty} \vc{\pi}_k\vc{e}$ is expected to be negligible.
 Next, for a sufficiently large $L \in \bbN$, we compute an approximation $\vc{R}_L^{(N)}$ to $\vc{R}^{(N)}$ by the backward recursion (\ref{recursion-R^{(k)}}) with $\vc{R}^{(N+L)} = \vc{O}$.
 It is shown (see \cite[Proposition~2.4]{Phun10-QTNA}) that $\lim_{L\to\infty}\vc{R}_L^{(N)} = \vc{R}^{(N)}$.
 However, we have to determine $L$ by trial and error (for the details, see \cite[Algorithms 1 and 3]{Phun10-QTNA}).

-Bright and Taylor~\cite{Brig95} developed an elaborate algorithm for LD-QBDs, which generates $\vc{R}_L^{(N)}$ with $L=2^{\ell+1} - 1$ ($\ell\in\bbZ_+$) by using the logarithmic reduction approach for level-independent QBDs (see \cite{Lato93}).
-The computational complexity of their algorithm is of the same order as Phung-Duc et al.'s algorithm~\cite{Phun10-QTNA}, though the former is more memory-consuming than the latter (for details, see \cite[Section~3.2]{Phun10-QTNA}).
+Bright and Taylor~\cite{Brig95} develop an elaborate algorithm for LD-QBDs, which generates $\vc{R}_L^{(N)}$ with $L=2^{\ell+1} - 1$ ($\ell\in\bbZ_+$) by using the logarithmic reduction approach originally developed for {\it level-independent} QBDs (see \cite{Lato93}).
+However, logarithmic reduction does not work well for LD-QBDs.
+Indeed, Bright and Taylor's algorithm \cite{Brig95} has the same computational complexity as that of Phung-Duc et al.'s algorithm~\cite{Phun10-QTNA}, and the former is more memory-consuming than the latter (for details, see \cite[Section~3.2]{Phun10-QTNA}).